Categories: Humor and sarcasm; Experiences and daily life; Human nature; Commerce and business

 but all over the world similar items command serious coin.

-Let me focus on the LeBron James' triple logoman card.
-It has the NBA (fabric) logo from each of his three
+The LeBron James' triple logoman card has the NBA (fabric) logo from each of his three

-Everyone knew it was going to be a whopper of a card, worth at least a million, so the
+Everyone knew it was going to be worth at least a million.

 average kid would traipse to the corner store and buy one with pocket change.

-As each of the special boxes was opened and the Holy Grail wasn't found,
+As each box was opened and the Holy Grail wasn't found,

-the remaining boxes would increase in value.
-Websites tracked these stats
+the remaining boxes increased in value.
+Websites tracked these stats.

 WAIT!
 This is about greed, the payday, as it was highly unlikely

 the finder would keep it.
-A group of investors came forward and
+A group of investors came forward with the card.

-They let their immediate greed squander the opportunity for an additional hefty payday
+Their immediate greed squandered the opportunity for an additional hefty payday,

-I don't understand people who can't fully embody their ideas especially when it comes to vices.
+People who can't fully embody their ideas, especially when it comes to vices, are foolish.

 Greed: It's about money and